 - Launch Your Final Holiday Site Optimizations

 While each milestone includes its own set of tasks, the high-level overview illustrates the fact that retailers need to identify their business goals for the season, understand what pain points exist that could hinder those goals, optimize, and adjust as necessary.
 We piggybacked off the familiar “Holiday in July” theme for this campaign not just because it allowed us to use fun images of Santa in a swimsuit, but to highlight the most important (and often overlooked) issue for ecommerce holiday planning: it takes time.
 Planning needs to start months in advance!

 Changing a website’s UI and UX can be a big undertaking, but the massive impact of these changes is often overlooked for holiday optimizations.
 It’s important to analyze, test, and get it right before holiday shoppers swarm sites in order to ensure the best season possible.
 With sales on the line and conversion ROI meaning more that ever, ecommerce retailers need to get the holidays right.
 Optimizing is usually more than just a graphic or copy adjustment, so allocating multiple months to land on the perfect version of a site is recommended for all ecommerce retailers.

-Check out our full Holidays in July report, complete with suggested timing over the next few months for sites to get in to tip-top shape.
 Although it’s almost October, it’s not too late to get started for the season — we don’t want your commerce site getting coal this year!